NASCAR: Subsidiaries and sister organizations

+NASCAR Productions

 NASCAR Digital Media

 NASCAR Digital Media is a television production company located in Charlotte, North Carolina, United States.
 The company is a subsidiary of NASCAR and produces programs designed to promote the sport of professional stock car racing.
 It also manages the NASCAR website, as well as some websites related to the sport such as Racing-Reference and Jayski's Silly Season Site (as of 2019, after ESPN.com stopped hosting the website).

-International Speedway Corporation

-While originally not officially connected to NASCAR, International Speedway Corporation (ISC) was founded by Bill France Sr. in 1953 to construct and manage tracks at which NASCAR holds competitions.
-In May 2019, it was announced that NASCAR would purchase ISC and inherit 12 tracks.
-On October 18, 2019, the acquisition of ISC by NASCAR was completed.
-This made the company a division within NASCAR.
+They also own NASCAR Classics, a free online base of classic NASCAR races.

+NASCAR Studios

+NASCAR Studios is a production company that produces content including drivers, teams, partners, sponsors, and tracks.
+Current content includes podcast, documentaries, television shows, and films.
+The studio also produces content for the NASCAR Channel on Tubi.

+Tracks owned and/or operated by NASCAR

 ARCA

 The Automobile Racing Club of America was purchased by NASCAR in 2018.

 Grand-Am

 The Grand American Road Racing Association (Grand-Am) was a sanctioning body of sports car racing.
 While it was founded independently of NASCAR by several members of the France family, NASCAR took over Grand-Am, but allowed it to operate autonomously.
 The series merged with the American Le Mans Series in 2014 as a part of NASCAR's purchase of IMSA.